Understanding the value of location and how the use of location information can benefit the world and the people in it needs to start at an early age.

 Free lesson plans are also developed by Eagle Technology (the NZ Esri software distributor) in conjunction with New Zealand teachers and relate to NCEA Geography Achievement Standards at Levels 1,2 & 3 that specifically reference use of GIS.

-The profile in the Leaving School magazine is part of LINZ’s ecosystem approach to helping develop people’s geospatial awareness and skills across the school, tertiary and industry sectors.
+The profiles in the Leaving School magazine are also part of the GCC’s and LINZ’s ecosystem approach to helping develop people’s geospatial awareness and skills across the school, tertiary and industry sectors.
 This supports in particular the LINZ outcome that geographic and property information are used effectively to deliver value for New Zealand.
 People with the right awareness, knowledge and skills are needed for this to happen!

 Geospatial specialists work in a wide variety of areas as the following graphic shows.
 People specialising in other disciplines and domain areas are also finding that increasingly some geospatial foundation skills are very useful for their work.